Y0Coss/docs-fork/pages/web_cloud/web_hosting/ftp_filezilla_user_guide/guide.en-gb.md

 This type of message is generated by an error in the Login/Password pair.

 Check your login details to ensure that no errors are entered.
-If required, you can change the FTP access password for your web hosting plan directly in the [OVHcloud Control Panel](/links/manager).
+If applicable, you can [change the FTP access password](/pages/web_cloud/web_hosting/ftp_change_password) of your web hosting plan directly in the [OVHcloud Control Panel](/links/manager).

-> [!success]
+///

-> A guide is available for [changing the FTP password](/pages/web_cloud/web_hosting/ftp_change_password) on shared hosting plans.
+/// details | Connection timed out after 20 seconds of inactivity - Could not connect to server

 In the following case, the error is generated by an incorrect host name: